 Originally the Loxahatchee River Battlefield Park was a part of the larger adjoining Riverbend Park.
 Through the efforts of the Loxahatchee Battlefield Preservationists, particularly member author historian Richard Procyk, the county agreed to separate the 64 acres that comprises the battlefield into a park of it's own.
 The new designation was approved by the county commission on November 18, 2010 and the Battlefield Park became it's own entity.

 While visiting the Loxahatchee River Battlefield Park be sure to also avail yourself of all that Riverbend Park has to offer.
 Riverbend Park is considered by most to be a jewel in Palm Beach County's park system.
 Five miles of waterways and fifteen miles of access roads and trails have been carved into over 680 acres of diverse marsh and subtropical terrain making this park a splendid resource for hiking and bicycling.
 Self-guided trails are open for hiking and bicycling.
 Open 7 days a week from sunrise to one hour before sunset.

-Now explore our website and enjoy this fascinating history about the final two battles of the Second Seminole War.
-Learn why these Seminoles Wars were really fought, and at more expense than the Revolutionary War.
+Now explore our website and enjoy this fascinating history about the final two major battles of the Second Seminole War.
+Learn why these Seminole Wars were really fought, and at more expense than the Revolutionary War.